 - The mathematics requirement may be met by completing one of the following or may be satisfied by placing into a calculus course based on the Mathematics Services Placement Exam.

 - Mathematics 103 and Statistics and Probability 200 or 201.

 - Mathematics 103 and 114.

 - At least 26 credits in courses in the college.

 - The specific requirements for a major in the college.

-Students who are enrolled in bachelor's degree programs in the College of Agriculture and Natural Resources may elect a Specialization in Environmental Studies.
-For additional information, refer to the Specialization in Environmental Studies statement in the College of Natural Science section of this catalog.
+Students who are enrolled in bachelor's degree programs in the College of Agriculture and Natural Resources may elect a Minor in Environmental and Sustainability Studies.
+For additional information, refer to the Minor in Environmental and Sustainability Studies statement in the College of Natural Science section of this catalog.